Register a will

 Complete registration

-Upon successful processing of payment the Will registration process is complete.
-Confirmation and Certificate of Registration will be issued to the given email address.
-Print a copy of the Certificate of Registration to keep with personal documentation, protecting the confidential contents of the Will.
+Upon successful processing of payment, the will registration process is complete.
+Confirmation and certificate of registration will be issued to the given email address.
+Print a copy of the certificate of registration to keep with personal documentation, protecting the confidential contents of the will.

 REAL STORIES

-How registering a Will helped me
+How registering a will helped me

-Why registering a Will now takes care of our tomorrows
+Why registering a will now takes care of our tomorrows

-Sometimes when a client has drafted more than one Will and the family uncovers an old copy, a subsequent search & find on the Register removes any uncertainty.
+Sometimes when a client has drafted more than one will and the family uncovers an old copy, a subsequent search & find on the register removes any uncertainty.

-Read moreSupportive Resources
+Read moreSupportive resources

 Are you a legal professional?

-Does your firm write Wills?
+Does your firm write wills?

 Contact usFrequently Asked Questions